g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 We use two deployment models in this method: blue and green.
 Let’s illustrate this with an example.
 Assume that version 1 is the current version of the application, while version 1.1 represents the new update.
 Version 1 is used as the blue environment, while Version 1.1 is the green environment.

 ### The Process of Switching Traffic Between Environments
 As seen in the above image, load balancers are used to move users from the blue instance to the green one.
 Load balancers provide instantaneous switching in contrast to DNS record changes, which may take some time to propagate.
-The load balancer is used to direct fresh traffic to the green environment by using the same DNS record which will definitely enable smooth user control.
+The load balancer is used to direct fresh traffic to the green environment by using the same DNS record which will enable smooth user control.
 In a situation where there are problems with the green instance, this is essential for rapidly rolling users back to version 1 (the blue instance).

 ### Deployment and parallel running
 The green environment (version 1.1) runs simultaneously with the older version in production after it's miles judged ready.
 Traffic is seamlessly diverted from the blue instance to the green instance through the load balancer.
-As they effect get admission to the updated version of the carrier or program, the bulk of users won’t even notice the move.
+As they get admission to the updated version of the carrier or program, the bulk of users won’t even notice the move.

 ### Monitoring
 Once visitors are routed to the green instance, smoke tests are accomplished through DevOps engineers to make sure the updated model is working as expected.
 They can find any issues with the new version before they have an enormous impact on a large number of users, thanks to this critical degree.